AbdullKhalq/C-Challenges/README.md

 # C-Challenges
-My solutions to C++ challenges given by my instructor in Fundamentals of Programming course.
+My solutions to C++ challenges given by my instructor in Fundamentals of Programming course in King Faisal University.